sabbirsam/wppool-coding-standard-main/README.md

-# WPPOOL Coding Standard 3
+# Working Coding Standard 3
 Coding Standard for WPPOOL WordPress Plugins and Themes.
 Compatible with WPCS 3.0